jianwen-android/notes-sst-/Physics/Practical/Things to note.md

 - apparatus used is not precise enough
 	- e.g. using meter rule to measure diameter of a pendulum bob
-	- use a more precise one (e.g. vernier calliper)
+	- use a more precise one (e.g. Vernier calliper)

 ## Optics and light

 ### Lens

-- The middle of lens holder may not coincide with the center of the lens.
+- The middle of lens holder may not coincide with the centre of the lens.
 	- This affects the accurate measurement of l.
 	- The sharpness of image may not be consistent throughout the experiment as it is estimated by eye.
 This affects the accurate measurement of l.